Pasxsenger/LeetCode-Notes/Greedy.md

 ### Solution 1 (✅)

-I had no clue so I searched some solutions.
+I had no clue so I searched for some solutions.
 According to [mrityujha](https://leetcode.com/mrityujha/)'s [solution](https://leetcode.com/problems/non-overlapping-intervals/solutions/792726/c-simple-o-nlogn-solution-with-explanation/comments/725788), I sorted the `intervals` by the **start points**.

 By the way, through this problem, especially the `cmp()`, I reviewed how C++ functions **pass parameters**.
 Basically, there are 3 ways: `pass-by-value`, `pass-by-address(*)`, `pass-by-reference(&)(recommended)`